siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 ##Theory of Operation
 TinyG communicates over USB serial.
 The default baud rate is 115,200 baud, but can be set to values between 9600 and 230,400 using the {"baud":N} command.
 See [Configuring TinyG](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration#system-group)

 TinyG has a 254 byte serial buffer that receives raw ASCII commands.
 A "command" is a single line of ASCII text ending with a CR or LF; or one or the other depending on the {"ic":N} setting.
 The "controller" pulls serial lines off the serial buffer and passes them to the correct parser for that type of command.

-So the serial buffer is the first queue that needs to be managed.
-If you overflow the serial buffer you will get erratic results.
-More on this under [Flow Control Options](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#flow-control-options).

 There are 4 general classes of commands that can be pulled from the serial buffer:

 1. Gcode blocks (commands) such as g0x10, m7, or g17
 1. Configuration commands such as {"xvm":16000}
 1. Actions, such as {"defa":1} (reset all configuration values to default)
 1. In-cycle commands such as ! (feedhold) and ~ (cycle start) (These have special handling - [see below](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#in-cycle-commands))

+So the serial buffer is the first queue that needs to be managed.
+If you overflow the serial buffer you will get erratic results.
+More on this under [Flow Control Options](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#flow-control-options).

-As commands are pulled from the serial buffer (one by one) they are executed immediately. handling may differe depending on the type of command - listed below.
+As commands are pulled from the serial buffer (one by one) they are executed immediately. handling differs depending on the type of command - listed below.

 #### Gcode Blocks
 When a Gcode block is encountered it is passed to the Gcode parser.
 Depending on the gcode command it is either executed immediately or queued to the planner.
 All motion commands, dwells and most M commands are queued to the planner - i.e. "synchronized with motion".
 Examples of commands that are executed immediately are G20 and G21 - which set inches and millimeter units, respectively.
 These are executed immediately as the next gcode block that arrives needs to be interpreted in the correct units.